I found a YouTube list entitled Aboriginal Country Music that is a nice listen.

 My Musical Leaves playlist has a bit of Australian gum leaf playing, but also all sorts of other forms of leaf playing from around the world.

 Henry Mancini won 20 Grammy awards and all sorts of other awards, mostly for film scores.
 He also released a pair of albums in the 70s covering country hits.
 “All His Children” from the movie “Sometimes A Great Nation” is a collaboration with Charley Pride, and it was nominated for an Academy Award, but lost to the “Theme From Shaft.”
-Other than the Charley Pride collaboration, most of this list is instrumental.

 Since I mentioned Charley Pride, here’s a great Charley Pride quote: “What we don’t need in country music is divisiveness, public criticism of each other, and some arbitrary judgement of what belongs and what doesn’t.”